Scaffolded Management Brief Assignment

 - Conflicting interests: How do stakeholder goals create administrative challenges?

-- Connect to Kettl Chapter 3: Use government functions framework to categorize stakeholder roles (cite specific examples)
+- Connect to Kettl Chapter 6: Use executive branch structure concepts to categorize stakeholder roles (cite specific examples)

 Contextual Factors (250-350 words)